 - Since authoritarian parents disable the possibility of choice and opinions early in life, such kids fail to recognize their own needs or gut feelings of what they want to do or what they like.
 Exercising their own will or listening to that inner voice is a phenomenon rarely known by such kids.

 - They do not understand how to take responsibility in their own hands and lead it successfully.
 Such kids end up loving the hierarchical authority based institutions and systems, where following orders strictly satisfies them and they feel they will be safe and accepted.

-- Such acceptance of authoritarian systems leads to kids become submissive in nature.
+- Such acceptance of authoritarian systems leads to kids becoming submissive in nature.
 They will fear trying out new things or experiment with newer techniques, and instead, prefer to remain in the comfort zone of rigidity and rules.